sendgrid/docs/content/docs/glossary/dkim.md

 ## DKIM and SendGrid

 SendGrid automatically enables DKIM for all email to improve your email deliverability, whether you’re on a shared IP or a dedicated one.
 This is just one more example of how SendGrid helps thousands of customers follow email best practices to ensure maximum delivery for their emails.
+For more information, see [DKIM Records Explained]({{root_url}}/ui/account-and-settings/dkim-records/).